Museum of Art and Digital Entertainment

-The Museum of Art and Digital Entertainment (stylized as The MADE) is an Oakland, California, museum dedicated to digital art and gaming, with fully playable gaming exhibits.
+The Museum of Art and Digital Entertainment (stylized as The MADE) is a museum in Oakland, California dedicated to digital art and gaming, with fully playable gaming exhibits.
 Its mission is to inspire the next generation of digital creators through playable preservation.

-The Board of Directors and Board of Advisors are composed largely of veterans of the gaming industry, journalists, experts, and historians of the field.
-The museum was founded by the internationally published technology journalist Alex Handy, with Dr. Henry Lowood, Curator of Stanford University History of Science & Technology Collections and Film & Media Collections serving on the board of directors.
+The board of directors and Board of Advisors are composed largely of veterans of the gaming industry, journalists, experts, and historians of the field.
+The museum was founded by the internationally published technology journalist Alex Handy, with Henry Lowood, curator of Stanford University History of Science & Technology Collections and Film & Media Collections serving on the board of directors.

 In September 2015, the museum launched a Kickstarter campaign to acquire a venue in San Francisco, California, across the bay.

-In June 2022, after being closed for two years due to the COVID-19 pandemic, the museum reopened in a new location in downtown Oakland under the leadership of the new Executive Director, Shem Nguyen.
+In June 2022, after being closed for two years due to the COVID-19 pandemic, the museum reopened in a new location in downtown Oakland under the leadership of the new executive director, Shem Nguyen.

-In July of 2024, the museum's board of directors hired its first full-time Executive Director, Mason Young.
+In July 2024, the museum's board of directors hired its first full-time executive director, Mason Young.

 MADE Classroom: Digital Creation and Critique

 The MADE offers a free programming workshop every Saturday morning using their collection in addition to the Scratch to explore game design and development topics.
 Students have a choice of signing up for a class on video game programming, computer art, or both.
 No programming experience is required and a new student can join any session.
-The MADE maintains that a student must be at least 9 years old to participate in the workshop.
+The MADE requires that a student be at least 9 years old to participate in the workshop.